Ria-K912/Quantum-ML-Algorithms-for-Heart-Disease-Detection/README.md

 # Quantum-ML-Algorithms-for-Heart-Disease-Detection
-In this project, I have used two Quantum Machine Learning Algorithms -
+In this project, I have used two Quantum Machine Learning Algorithms. -
 a) Callable Kernel QSVM
 b) VQC
 I have used the Cleveland Dataset and applied the above algorithms.